quocanhto85/Sorting-Tool/README.md

 ![interface](https://user-images.githubusercontent.com/36063411/104434045-5947f500-55bd-11eb-8035-001cfd40431b.PNG)

-2. Click on the button **Đăng Nhập**, the following interface will be displayed like this:
+2. Enter your user account that already registered and click on the button **Đăng Nhập**, the following interface will be displayed like this:

 ![3](https://user-images.githubusercontent.com/36063411/90371771-a15bfd80-e099-11ea-90df-7b2db3c5b792.PNG)